spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 ***Looking only at the RabbitMQ configuration and the static Shovel configuration, it follows the recommended pattern for X.509-authenticated Shovels.***

-By switching to the hostname and making it resolvable, you addressed the server identity part of the TLS configuration.
+By switching to the hostname and making it resolvable, you addressed the server identity part of the TLS configuration for the client.

 Specifically: